akhalikov/books/effective-java/README.md

 Effective Java
 ==============

-Examples and notes from "Effective Java" by Joshua Bloch
+Examples and notes from "Effective Java" book by Joshua Bloch